Python Fundamentals#

 Operations#

-Here is a shortlist of standard arithmetic and logical operators that can be applied on numerical values (in order of priority of operation).
+Here is a short list of standard arithmetic and logical operators that can be applied on numerical values (in order of priority of operation).

 • **: Power